 Australian Universities’ response to COVID-19

 Universities in Australia are actively supporting international students by enabling online learning, relaxing the first-semester calendar, making additional courses available in the later semesters and establishing student helplines.
-Some universities are offering financial assistance to reduce the burden caused by the travel ban.

-The top priority of universities now is student and staff safety and to ensure it, they are working on infrastructure to create seamless online teaching and learning experience.
 They have dedicated pages live on their websites to communicate timely updates.
 Check them out from time to time for official announcements.

 Here are the links to the websites of other major universities in Australia.